Master Panel Guide¶

 What TEMPO Does¶

-TEMPO controls how fast patterns play across all cards.
+TEMPO controls how fast patterns play across all panels.
 When you adjust TEMPO, every playing pattern speeds up or slows down together.

 Default Setup¶